xiix0/scam/README.md

-Q:	Why did the astrophysicist order three hamburgers?
+Q:	What's the difference between a Mac and an Etch-a-Sketch?
-A:	Because he was hungry.
+A:	You don't have to shake the Mac to clear the screen.